"Design must seduce, shape, and perhaps more importantly, evoke an emotional response." April Greiman

 • Understand Your Audience: Research your target audience's demographics, interests, cultural background, and how they interact with visual content.

-• Choose the Right Visuals: Select the most appropriate visual formats (e.g., images, videos, infographics) to effectively convey your message to your specific audience and purpose.
+• Choose the Right Visuals: Select the most appropriate visual formats (e.g., images, videos, infographics) to convey your message to your specific audience and purpose effectively.

 • Plan Your Layout and Composition: Arrange elements strategically to create a clear visual hierarchy, guide the viewer's eye, and ensure readability.